Keil™, An ARM® Company

 What is the Device Database?

-The Device Database is a searchable database that contains information about the various microcontrollers supported by software development tools from Keil Software.
+The Device Database is a searchable database that contains information about the various microcontrollers supported by software development tools from Keil.
 The database includes part numbers, header files, data sheets, chip vendor information, and a brief description of each device.
 You may search by chip family or by vendor.

 Does the Device Database work with µVision?

-Yes. µVision eases project development by including a Device Database that lists over 800 of the most popular microcontrollers.
-Each chip listed in the database is fully supported by the Keil development tools.
-Furthermore, when you select a device from the database, µVision sets all assembler, compiler, and linker options for you.
+Yes. µVision eases project development by including a Device Database that lists over 1,800 of the most popular microcontrollers.
+Each chip listed in the database is supported by the Keil development tools.
+When you select a device from the database, µVision sets default assembler, compiler, and linker options.
 You only need to define the memory map of your target hardware.

 Why isn't a Chip in the Database?